Welcome back! I hope you had a great Easter break and I hope the children are excited to get started on our new topic about the Monarchy.

 Earth Day is especially important for us.
 What happens to the Earth today determines what type of world we will have when they grow up.
 Conservation is very important.
 We discussed what we can do help protect God’s world both in school and at home.
 We listed some ways, such as, turning off the lights when you leave a room, using less water, turning the tap off when we brush our teeth, recycling, not using plastic bottles or bags and reducing food waste.
 This links in with our curriculum intent of looking after and protecting God’s world.

-Year 3 linked their English learning with their RE learning objective to know that God the Father raised Jesus from the dead on Easter Sunday.
+Year 3 have been learning that God the Father raised Jesus from the dead on Easter Sunday.
 They reflected upon the Easter story and discussed what happened to Jesus and why.
 We discussed that Christians believe, and celebrate, that Jesus rose from the dead on Easter Sunday.
-We discussed that the resurrection teaches Christians that death is not the end so they are able to share in the new life of Jesus: hope of eternal life.
-Year 3 then used speech marks as part of their English lesson to write about this.
+The children then reflected on two stories were Jesus showed himself to his friends: The Road to Emmaus and Doubtful Thomas.
+We watched two videos to help us with these stories too.

 Living in Leeds Week- poetry